Statistics Definitions > Bivariate Analysis

 Data in statistics is sometimes classified according to how many variables are in a particular study.
 For example, “height” might be one variable and “weight” might be another variable.
 Depending on the number of variables being looked at, the data might be univariate, or it might be bivariate.

 When you conduct a study that looks at a single variable, that study involves univariate data.
 For example, you might study a group of college students to find out their average SAT scores or you might study a group of diabetic patients to find their weights.
 Bivariate data is when you are studying two variables.
 For example, if you are studying a group of college students to find out their average SAT score and their age, you have two pieces of the puzzle to find (SAT score and age).
-Or if you want to find out the weights and heights of college students, then you also have bivariate data.
+Or if you want to find out the weights and heights of diabetic patients, then you also have bivariate data.
 Bivariate data could also be two sets of items that are dependent on each other.
 For example:

 - Ice cream sales compared to the temperature that day.